 Norman Reef, Hastings Reef, and Flynn Reef in Cairns

-This cluster of brightly coloured coral reef gardens are very close to Cairns, making them perfect for all skill levels of scuba divers.
+This cluster of brightly coloured coral reef gardens is very close to Cairns, making them perfect for all skill levels of scuba divers.
 There’s plenty of marine life lingering among these reefs, including reef sharks, stingrays and parrotfish.

 It is one of Cairns most submerged Great Barrier Reef experiences.
 Guests will be surrounded by beautiful sights!